hphelion/documentation/Windows-CLI-Command-Line-Reference.md

 * The server must appear in the server list
 * The listing of the EventLog for the server (`PS HPCS:\Servers\server_id\EventLog\`), must display the encrypted key

 **Note:** This cmdlet is currently available for Windows instances only.
-This password does not get updated if you change your password using the `reset-password` command, It always show the original generated password as long as the eventlog is available.
+This password is not updated if you re-sync the administrator password with the `reset-password` command; it displays the original generated password as long as the eventlog is available.

 ###Examples###
 EXAMPLE